 TZM PRECISION MACHINING and FABRICATION

-With over 80 years of experience and formerly as part of the Royal Philips group, Elmet is a global leader in TZM refractory metal machining and fabrication.
+With 90 years of experience and formerly as part of the Royal Philips group, Elmet is a global leader in TZM refractory metal machining and fabrication.
 As technologies advance, component and assembly specifications become more stringent; machining and fabrication techniques must support demanding precision requirements and increasingly complex geometries.

 Refractory Metal Machining